raindrum/gnome-citeurl-search-provider/README.md

 citeurl makejs -o ~/.local/share/gnome-shell/extensions/gnome-citeurl-search-provider@raindrum.github.io/citeurlCustom.js -t PATH_TO_YOUR_TEMPLATES.YAML
 ```

-Alternatively, if you want your templates to *replace* the built-in templates instead of supplement them, use `-nt` instead of `-t` in the above command.
+Alternatively, if you want your templates to *replace* the built-in templates instead of supplement them, add the `-n` option to the above command.

 Configuration changes will take effect on your next login.